JSmith01/vue-selectable/README.md

 It's common task to make mouse selection of some objects on the page.
 This directive makes this task extremely easy, all you need to implement object selection is few lines of code.
 It was designed after jQuery Selectable interaction, with some details borrowed from `angular-multiple-selection`.
-Now it supports plain mouse selection and adding to previously selected values with `Ctrl` key pressed during selection.
+It supports plain mouse selection and adding to previously selected values with `Ctrl` key pressed during selection.
+Scrolling of document or some specified block while selecting is also supported now, but only on Y axis.

 ## Requirements